polavux/NewFrameworkSpriteExporter/README.md

 This tool is a fan project and is not affiliated with Ninja Kiwi.
 This tool does not work with password-protected assets.

+This tool is a work in progress and has not been thoroughly tested on every possible sprite.
+This may not support all features of NewFramework sprites due to a lack of documentation.

 Made in .NET Framework 9.0 in Visual Studio 2022.
 All image manipulation is powered by Magick.NET.

 <p align="center"><img src="example.png" alt="Example of a sprite exported using this tool.
 The original texture atlas is on top, and the output is on the bottom." width="50%" caption="A"/></p>